MatthiasValvekens/mvalvekens.be-hakyll/blog/2021/fosdem-talk.md

   "@context": "https://schema.org",
   "@type": "VideoObject",
-  "name": "Document security and digital signatures in PDF - FOSDEM 2021", "uploadDate": "2021-02-16",
+  "name": "Document security and digital signatures in PDF - FOSDEM 2021", "description": "The push for paperless bureaucracy has been going on for quite some time, but the circumstances of the past year made the issue even more pressing than it already was.
+The PDF specification outlines a number of security features, including but not limited to encryption, digital signatures and redaction support.
+The goal of this talk is to give a broad overview of the various security mechanisms provided by the PDF standard and their applications in the real world, with a particular focus on digital signing.", "uploadDate": "2021-02-16",
   "duration": "PT44M22S",
   "width": 560,